No degree without a connection - transition from school to work in NRW (KAoA)

 • young people with additional needs.
 They receive support from the Employment Agency, the Job Center, and the Youth Welfare Office to help them prepare for a career.

-The state of North Rhine-Westphalia provides a good example on its website careers.nrw with the four main categories:
+The state of North Rhine-Westphalia provides a good example on its website karriere.nrw with the four main categories:

 • Studying in the State